 In addition, Campbell prioritizes paid time off.
 Part-time employees receive five paid holidays, with full-time employees receiving five paid holidays and paid vacation days.

 Campbell is a strong believer in developing leadership skills in her staff and community, so she provides a personal professional development program for her staff, which includes everything from seminars to reading and discussing books together (they recently read Fred Factor).

 Her support of development goes beyond her staff and into the larger community.
 Annie’s Frugal Finery sponsors Feminist Friday, a radio program on Feminist Possum Radio, which airs every Friday from 8-10 am on WMMT 88.7 FM.

-Most recently, Campbell has worked with the Mountain Association on increasing the energy efficiency of the 5,000-square-foot building where Annie’s is located and adding solar panels to the roof top.
+Campbell also worked with the Mountain Association on increasing the energy efficiency of their 5,000-square-foot building and adding solar panels to the roof.

 The Mountain Association worked with Campbell to apply to the USDA Rural Energy for America Program (REAP) for a grant to help pay for a portion of the solar installation.
 Annie’s was awarded a REAP grant of $16,300, and in October 2019, the panels were installed.
 They are now expected to save $3,390 per year with the solar alone.